 Do Not Speak Poorly of Your Competition

 Your competition also sells on Amazon, and Amazon wants to be sure you make money solely on your merits.
 Speaking badly about competition is considered manipulative language.
-Plus, it doesn't usually work as a long-term strategy.
+Plus, it does not usually work as a long-term strategy.

 Amazon's Code of Conduct rules detail everything you can and cannot do as a seller.
-Please familiarize yourself with them before considering any product packaging inserts.
+Therefore, be sure to familiarize yourself with them before considering any product packaging inserts.

 Amazon prohibits you from "over-communication" on their platform.
-That means no harassing emails for reviews and no emails informing customers of new products if they aren't following your brand.
+That means no harassing emails for reviews and no emails informing customers of new products if they are not following your brand.

 You might believe you can request contact information to get around this, but that would be wrong.
-Amazon considers it a poor customer service situation for you to send another piece of mail to cut Amazon out of the communication.
+Amazon considers it poor customer service to send another mail to cut Amazon out of the communication.

-While you can link to social media accounts, you can't request contact info to include them in your email marketing campaign.
+While you can link to social media accounts, you cannot request contact info to include them in your email marketing campaign.
 However, you can request that information on social media away from Amazon.

-4. How Should I Ask For Reviews on Product Inserts?
+How Should I Ask For Reviews on My Amazon Product Inserts?

 Tip One: Do Not Include A Feedback Request With a Coupon

 Many sellers think they can just put feedback requests and coupons on separate cards.
-They might believe that their discount code is a different element from the review request.
-However, Amazon isn't likely to see eye-to-eye with that sentiment.
+They might believe that their discount code is different from the review request.
+However, Amazon is not likely to see eye-to-eye with that sentiment.

 When you include the two in the same box, Amazon typically assumes one is for the other.
 The customer might also see the same situation, creating a problem where the customer believes you are incentivizing the review.